“and the time came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”

 You do not need to have everything figured out before beginning therapy.

-Many clients start simply because something in their life no longer feels sustainable or aligned.
+Many women start simply because something in their life no longer feels sustainable—or because something in them knows it’s time for change.

 A Safe and Confidential Space